 In recent weeks, the number of Israelis protesting has swelled to nearly a million, about ten percent of the population, equivalent to nearly thirty-five million Americans.
-Try to imagine thirty-five million Americans taking to the streets-protesting the way the Trump Administration carries out its immigration policy or discriminating against transgender folks, for example; or, a couple years ago, to protest the porous southern border or the chaotic end of the war in Afghanistan under President Biden.
-Americans sadly lack the ability to protest peacefully.
+Imagine thirty-five million Americans taking to the streets-protesting the way the Trump Administration carries out its immigration policy or discriminates against transgender folks, for example; or, a couple years ago, to protest the porous southern border or the chaotic end of the war in Afghanistan under President Biden.
+Americans sadly lack the ability to sustain mass protest peacefully.
 Vandalism and violence, not to mention the response, would likely be horrifying.

 The ability to dissent respectfully-and ultimately, to seek compromise wherever possible-used to be a hallmark of American democracy.
 Admittedly, ours is not the only era of American history when dissent has been more pointed.

-John Adams and Thomas Jefferson amplified their contempt for one another before they became close friends late in life.
+John Adams and Thomas Jefferson made no secret of their mutual contempt before becoming close friends late in life.
 And America tore itself apart over slavery.

 Still, Justice Ruth Bader Ginsberg seemed to break new ground in her dissent to the Supreme Court majority's ruling in Bush v.
 Gore, ending the presidential election recount in 2000 and clearing the way for George W. Bush to be inaugurated.
-Ginsberg left out the word "respectfully" from the typical ending of a Supreme Court dissent, "I respectfully dissent."
-As a three-justice minority has been increasingly in dissent, they have increasingly dropped the word "respectfully."
+Ginsberg left out the word "respectfully" from the traditional conclusion of a Supreme Court dissent, "I respectfully dissent."
+As a three-justice minority has been evermore in dissent, they have increasingly dropped the word "respectfully and their colleagues in the conservative supermajority often respond in kindii

 We could certainly make too much over one word.
-In 2023, Nina Totenberg analyzed Justice Kagan's dissent, which she ended "respectfully," and Chief Justice Roberts' response to it, when the Court invaldated President Biden's student loan forgiveness program.
-Totenberg reported that Roberts took exception to Kagan's dissent, before "Kagan shot back that the strong words in her dissent 'do not at all "disparage" those who disagree.
+In 2023, Nina Totenberg analyzed Justice Kagan's dissent when the Court invalidated President Biden's student loan forgiveness.
+She ended her dissent "respectfully," but Totenberg reported that Chief Justice Roberts took exception, accusing Kagan of personal attack, before "Kagan shot back that the strong words in her dissent 'do not at all "disparage" those who disagree.
 And there is surely nothing personal in the dispute here.
 But justices throughout history have raised the alarm when the court has overreached. ...
 It would have been 'disturbing' and indeed damaging if they had not.
 The same is true in our own day."

-Our Torah portion this week, Shoftim, is focused on judges and the justice system.
-Near the beginning, we read the immortal words, קדק מרדף, "Justice, justice shall you pursue."
-The repetition of the word "justice," has many interpretations, including a Talmudic interpretation where we learn that "one mention of justice refers to a decision based on law and the other to compromise."
-In our own court system today, a verdict is sometimes reached by a judge or jury, but more often, cases end with a settlement in civil court or a plea bargain in criminal matters-that is, a compromise result that each party can abide.
+Our Torah portion this week, Shof'tim, is focused on judges and the justice system.
+Near the beginning, we read the immortal words, צדק צדק תרדף,

+"Justice, justice shall you pursue."
+The repetition of the word אַדק, "justice," has many explanations, including a Talmudic interpretation teaching that "one mention of justice refers to a decision based on law and the other to compromise."
+In our own court system today, a verdict is sometimes reached by a judge or jury; but more often, cases end with settlements in civil cases or plea bargains in criminal matters-that is, compromise results that each party can abide.

-Not long ago, I ended a long-running conversation with a former student over Israel and Zionism.
+Last week, I sadly ended a long-running conversation with a former student over Israel and Zionism.
 The dialogue had been civil and friendly.
 However, my former student ultimately accused me of being "dishonest," and characterized something I wrote as "disgusting."
 I responded that those are the type of accusations one levels only when one wishes to end conversation.
 The matter under discussion was his accusation that Israel is committing genocide in Gaza, and he insisted that the stakes are too high for civility.